US Monitor Agent Scam Review: Get $10 To Receive Mail

 After you submit the application, you’ll be contacted if they’re interested.
-It really depends if there’s a need for people in your area.
-It looks like you’ll be put on a wait list if they might need people in your area in the future.
+It depends if there’s a need for people in your area.
+It looks like you’ll be put on a waitlist if they might need people in your area in the future.
 But you might not ever hear anything back if there’s no need for people in your area.

 How Much Does US Monitor Pay?

 This isn’t going to be a huge income, no matter where you live.
-If you get accepted you can use this for extra cash, the income won’t be anything more then that.
+If you get accepted you can use this for extra cash; the income won’t be anything more than that.

 How Much Time Does This Take?

-On their website US Monitor says that most members spend less then 1 hour each day reporting mail.
-Honestly I’m not a member and don’t see how it could take you over an hour to report mail each day, but it does say you do have to log on each day, even if you didn’t receive any mail.
+On their website, US Monitor says that most members spend less than 1 hour each day reporting mail.
+Honestly, I’m not a member and don’t see how it could take you over an hour to report mail each day, but it does say you do have to log on each day, even if you didn’t receive any mail.

 For $10 a month the time commitment seems to be a bit much to me.
 I’m not exactly sure how long it takes to log on and tell them you have no mail, I’d think just a few seconds.
-But when they say, most members spend less then an hour each day, it seem that there’s more to it then just saying “hey no mail here”.
+But when they say, most members spend less than an hour each day, it seems that there’s more to it than just saying “hey no mail here.”

 Is US Monitor A Scam Or Legit?

-US Monitor is legit and scam free, but there’s no guarantee you’ll be accepted to the program.
-Since it’s such easy work there’s a lot of people interested.
+US Monitor is legit and scam free, but there’s no guarantee you’ll get accepted to the program.
+Since it’s such easy work, there’s a lot of people interested.
 There’s a chance that your area might not need any new members.

-But if you do get accepted you’ll get paid $10 or more each month.
-To me this seems like a pretty good time commitment just for $10 a month, but I’ll let you be the judge of that.
+If you do get accepted, you’ll get paid $10 or more each month.
+To me, this seems like a pretty good time commitment just for $10 a month, but I’ll let you be the judge of that.